cetic/fadi/doc/REVERSEPROXY.md

 ## 2. Configure the various services to use Traefik

-You will need to update ingressroutes definitions for each service you want to expose, behind your domain name.
+You will need to update `IngressRoute` definitions for each service you want to expose behind your domain name.
 See https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/ for the documentation.

 Update the FADI `values.yaml` file.
-You can set all the service types to `ClusterIP` as all services are now exposed through an Ingressroute.
+You can set all the service types to `ClusterIP` as all services are now exposed through an `IngressRoute`.

 For instance, for Grafana:
 ```